Your free business.com+ membership unlocks exclusive tech deals and advisor support

 1. Is my company required to use the accrual method for tax purposes?

-• Companies with inventory or goods
+• Companies that maintain inventory or sell goods

 2. Who needs to know my company’s financial information?